maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 ### Python interactive interpreter (shell)
 + ```bash$ python```
 + **Feedback : You can start the Python interactive interpreter, sometimes called the Python shell, just by typing python at the command prompt (sometimes you want to run a specific Python version, in this case you can type python2.7 for Python 2.7 or similarly for other versions).**

+## REST API

+### communicate with a Junos device
++ REST
++ **Feedback : Typically, REST uses HTTP(S), and any object accessible from the API corresponds to a unique URL on the server.**
++ lighttpd
++ **Feedback : The lighttpd server terminates HTTP(S) connection and passes request to the request to the mod_juise plugin.**
++ 3000 *
++ **default HTTP port that is used by the REST API to connect to a Junos device**

+### Protocol
++ IPv4 only
++ **Feedback : The Junos OS REST API currently only works with IPv4 transport.**

+### daemon
++ mgd
++ **Feedback : When a request is made, last daemon that would process the request is the mgd daemon.
+The MGD returns the data back to JUISE, which reformats the data for the lighttpd web server, which then passes the response back to the REST client.**